HyperspaceMadness/Mega_Bezel/README.md

   - 0: Both Screens
   - 1: Only the First Screen
   - 2: Only the Second Screen
-- **Multiply Blend Amount** - Image applied like a colored gel in photography
+- **Multiply Blend Amount** -  applied like a colored gel in photography
   - Used to make vector games which output black and white colored, E.G Battlezone
-- **Additive Blend Amount** - Image applied as a brightening of the tube area
+- **Additive Blend Amount** -  applied as a brightening of the tube area
   - Used to add color to the screen as if it was the gel being diffusely lit from outside the monitor
 - **Normal Blend Amount** - Used for the more opaque parts of a gel image like for the Vectrex
 - **Normal Blend Transparency Threshold** - Adjusts at what transparency of the image the area should be appear fully transparent